briankoser/sfc-listeners-guide/episodes/0145-star-wars-every-year-and-other-news.md

 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 # Opening
-Both do a voice to open.
+Both do a voice during the opening.

 Ben calls Koby "the Jar Jar Binks of The Sci-Fi Christian".